-College-Level Academic Appeals normally apply only to academic decisions relating to a School-Level Academic Appeal.
+College-Level Academic Appeals normally apply only to academic decisions relating to a Faculty-Level Academic Appeal.

-If a major academic decision is not satisfactorily resolved between the student and the School through the School-Level Academic Appeal process, or a student who is subject to a Professional Suitability Policy disputes the decision of the School, the student may file a College-Level Academic Appeal through the Office of the Registrar.
-All appeals must be filed within ten (10) business days following the written decision of the Dean or designate regarding a School-Level Academic Appeal.
+If a major academic decision is not satisfactorily resolved between the student and the Faculty through the Faculty-Level Academic Appeal process, the student may file a College-Level Academic Appeal through the Office of the Registrar.
+All appeals must be filed within ten (10) business days following the written decision of the Senior Dean or designate regarding a Faculty-Level Academic Appeal.

 Decisions relating to a Grade Review cannot be appealed to a College Academic Appeal Panel except for reasons relating to breach of process in the handling of the Grade Review.
 Students must appeal the results of their decision and demonstrate one or more of the following grounds: